5donuts/1BRC/README.md

 Note: the minimum input size for the script is `10_000`.
 For details, see the [`build_test_data` function](https://github.com/gunnarmorling/1brc/blob/main/src/main/python/create_measurements.py#L108)

-You can run my solutions with:
+You detailed instructions on how to run these solutions, see the help text with:
 ```
-$ nix run . -- -r <runner> ./measurements.txt

-# For additional information, run:
 $ nix run . -- --help

+# Or, if you don't have Nix:
+$ cargo run -- --help
 ```

 ## Results